-Figure 4 Composite Fertility Plots for Ireland, Northern Ireland, Scotland, and England & Wales

 All countries

-Figure 5 shows the composite fertility plots for 45 countries, and so represents a visual summary of hundreds of thousands of separate ASFRs.
-Because of the number of populations being compared HFC/HFD population codes are used, and no gridlines are added to avoid overplotting.
+Figure 5 shows the composite fertility lattice plots for 45 countries, and so represents a visual summary of hundreds of thousands of separate ASFRs.
+Because of the number of populations being compared, HFC/HFD population codes are used and no gridlines are added to avoid overplotting.
 A separate version of the figure is available at a higher resolution, with full country names and gridlines, in the online appendix.
 A common scale is used to for ASFRs for all countries.
-As mentioned previously, the colour of the strips which label each country indicates the geographic or linguistic grouping of countries, and a range of ideas about geographic or sociolinguistic influence on cohort fertility trends can be developed and explored by comparing the fertility trends of countries by group.
+As mentioned previously, the colour of the strips which label each country indicates the broad geographic macro-regional grouping of countries ,and fertility trends can be further explored by comparing the fertility trends of countries by these groups.